TISUnion/PrimeBackup/docs/quick_start.md

     - [`hash_method`](config.md#hash_method): The algorithm to hash the files.
 Available options: "xxh128", "sha256", "blake3"

         - [`"xxh128"`](https://github.com/Cyan4973/xxHash): A extremely fast, high-quality non-cryptographic hash algorithm.
-          Recommend to use, unless you want theoretic extreme safety on hackers
+          Recommend to use for its extreme speed, unless you want theoretic extreme safety on hackers
-        - [`"sha256"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and widely used hash algorithm
+        - [`"sha256"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and widely used hash algorithm.
+Classics never go out of style
         - [`"blake3"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and speedy hash algorithm.
 Much faster than sha256, but still slower than xxh128
-          Recommend to use, don't forget to install the `blake3` Python requirement
+          Recommend to use, as it provides a good balance between speed and theoretical security

     - [`compress_method`](config.md#compress_method): The way the backups get compressed.
 Common suggestions:

         - `"plain"`: No compression.
-Use this if you want the maximum operation speed
+Use this if you want the maximum operation speed.
+          You can combine it with "xxh128" hash method to achieve the highest speed
         - [`"zstd"`](https://github.com/facebook/zstd): Fast and good compression algorithm.
 Recommend to use you want to save some disk spaces

-    !!! note

-        If you want to use `blake3` as the hash method, you need to install the `blake3` python library manually.
-        It's not included in the default requirement list, because in some environments it might require rust runtime to build and install

-        ```bash
-        pip3 install blake3
-        ```

     !!! note

         It is recommended that you set these two options wisely from the start